spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 The source application `UsageDetailSender`'s output is connected to the `UsageCostProcessor` processor application's input.
 The `UsageCostProcessor` application's output is connected to the `UsageCostLogger` sink application's input.

-When these applications are run, the `RabbitMQ` binder binds the applications output/input boundaries into the corresponding exchanges/queues at RabbitMQ message broker.
+When these applications are run, the `RabbitMQ` binder binds the applications' output/input boundaries into the corresponding exchanges/queues at RabbitMQ message broker.

 While the `producer` application's `output` binding is connected to the RabbitMQ exchange, the `consumer` application's input is actually connected to a `queue` that is bound to the exchange.
 By default, the Spring Cloud Stream consumer application creates an `anonymous` auto-delete queue.